 Rebalance Notification helps you maintain a consistent investment allocation over time by notifying you when your account has strayed from your desired investment allocation.
-Once you enter your desired investment mix via NetBenefits® (service not available via BWS or voice channel), you can choose the percentage - 5%, 10%, or 15% - by which any investment in your account can vary before you are notified that it's time to consider rebalancing.
+Once you enter your desired investment mix via NetBenefits®, you can choose the percentage - 5%, 10%, or 15% - by which any investment in your account can vary before you are notified that it's time to consider rebalancing.
 If an investment diverges by the specified percentage variance, you are notified by an e-mail that contains a link directly to the Rebalance service on NetBenefits®.
 If you choose not to rebalance at the time the notification is sent, another notice is sent in three months if any investment still varies from the desired allocation.